Separate Decimal Numbers from Text in Excel (6 Quick Ways)

 The SUBSTITUTE function replaces existing text with new text in a text string.

-In the previous method, we apply a formula to separate the decimal numbers from the right side.
-In this section, we will extract decimal numbers from the right side.
-We will apply a formula based on the LEFT, SUM, LEN, and SUBSTITUTE functions.
+In the previous method, we applied a formula to separate the decimal numbers from the right side.
+Now we will extract decimal numbers from the left side.

 Steps: